LordofBone/Artificial_Life/README.md

                         Percentage chance of an entity being static -mt MAX_MOVES, --max-move-time MAX_MOVES
-                        Maximum possible time to move number for entities -mc, --minecraft-mode
+                        Maximum possible time to move number for entities -ct COMBINE_THRESHOLD, --combine-threshold COMBINE_THRESHOLD
+                        If a life form collides with another and both of their aggression levels are within this range and combining is enabled, they will combine (move together) -c, --combine-mode    Enables life forms to combine into bigger ones -mc, --minecraft-mode
                         Enables Minecraft mode
   -tr, --trails         Stops the HAT from being cleared, resulting in trails